 A-4.2.1 The bomb containing the sample under pressure is connected vertically to one end of the heated coil in the oven with swage lock metallic fittings.
 The other end (exit end) of the coil is connected with rubber tubing to a bubbler half filled with water.
 The exit end of the bubbler is again connected with a long rubber tubing which is taken outside the room as a vent.
 Now the bottom valve of the sample bomb is slowly opened.
 The sample gets immediately vaporized as it passes through the heated coil kept at 150 °C. The vapour coming out through the outlet end of the coil is taken in a 2 ml syringe by piercing the needle through the connecting rubber tubing.

-A-4.2.2 1 ml of the gaseous sample is now injected into the chromatograph and by suitably manipulating the attenuator all the peaks are recorded on the chart.
+A-4.2.2 One millimetre of the gaseous sample is now injected into the chromatograph and by suitably manipulating the attenuator all the peaks are recorded on the chart.

 A-4.2.3 Measure the areas of all the peaks and calculate the percentage (m/m) with the help of response factor (see A-4.1.1).